The Stefan problem and free targets of optimal Brownian martingale transport: Properties of stopping times

 \section{Properties of stopping times}

 In this section we prove several basic but important results for the properties of hitting times as well as optimal stopping times.
 We handle the general case where the barriers are merely measurable sets, say, not open or closed.
 This may be of its own interest.
 For the present paper, because of Section \ref{sec:potential} (see Thereom~\ref{thm:tau-equal-tau-U}), it suffices to consider only the case where the barrier set is closed, in which case some proofs of this section can possibly be simplified.
-Results in this section may possibly be known to experts, however, we were unable to find a suitable reference.
+Results in this section may possibly be known to experts, however, we were unable to find a suitable reference. {\red In this section, we focus on nonrandomized stopping times, and for a measurable set $G \subset \R^d$, we let $\tau_G$ dennote the first hitting time to $G$, that is, }